-Well, after graduation and finding a good job... what comes next?
+Well, after graduation, finding a good job...what comes next?
 "I want to move out.
 I want to start my full-fledged adult life.
 I want to get a place of my own."
 Her parents understood and accepted.
 With an impressive nest egg saved, Elizabeth now spends much of her free time on-line cruising for condos.
-One day this past week, she actually took her 15 minute morning break to, what else?... surf for condos.
-Like many, once she has a bee in her bonnet, Elizabeth is keen to carry her vision forward from conception to manifestation.
-The one time she's on the web "inappropriately," her manager happens by and comments, "Don't you have enough to do?
-If you're so idle you can spare time on-line on private matters, I can find work for you... there's always plenty that needs to be done!"
+One day this past week, she actually took her 15 minute morning break to, what else?...surf for condos.
+Like many, once she has a bee in her bonnet, Elizabeth is keen to carry her vision from conception to manifestation.
+The one time she's on the web "inappropriately", her manager happens by and comments, "Don't you have enough to do?
+If you're so idle you can spare time on-line on private matters, I can find work for you...there's always plenty that needs to be done!"

 Things which matter most should never be at the mercy of things which matter least.